Zip top sandwich and snack bags — we use them for just about everything — then we trash them after just one use.

 Recycling is important when there isn’t a better option, but most plastic disposable zip top bags are not easily recycled and they are consumed in huge quantities.
 They are made from “film” plastics with the recycling #2 or #4 and because they are lightweight plastic, you can’t recycle them with your curbside recyclables.

 You can wash them, dry them and then put the CLEAN baggies in your grocery store recycling.
-How many of us are willing to go through all that for one little baggie?
+How many people are willing to go through all that for one little baggie?

 Rethink Your Zip Top Bag and Try Stasher Bags